Gum Disease Treatment in Tucson, AZ

 Stage Two – Periodontitis

-Periodontitis occurs when the infection in your gums spreads to the supporting structures of your teeth that hold them in place.
+Periodontitis occurs when the gum infection spreads and attacks the structures that support your teeth, including bone.
 As the gums pull away from your teeth, periodontal pockets form between the gums and your teeth.
 These spaces are a perfect place for bacteria to grow, leading to loss of bone and tissue, loosening of the teeth, and even potential tooth loss.

 Treating Gum Disease in East Tucson

 Call to Schedule an Appointment for a Cleaning in Tucson

 If you practice good oral hygiene and schedule regular dental cleanings, you may never have to worry about gum infection.
 A dental cleaning can remove the tartar and plaque that cause gum disease and, with the help of the team at Sabino Hills Family Dentistry, you can follow a treatment plan that keeps your teeth and gums healthy and strong.

-Call us today to schedule your next appointment for a professional cleaning!
+Call us today to schedule your next appointment for a professional teeth cleaning!